jmdb-tutorial/web-security/README.md

 ## Phase 1 - Using REST apis

 In this phase we will explore a very simple javascript application that directly interacts with openam

+- Secure access to api calls
+- Define mappings of user roles to permissions
+- Control the display of elements on the page based on roles.

 ## Phase 2 - Protecting using an agent

-In this phase we will extend our application so that it
+In this phase we will extend our application so that it is protected by an agent which means we will redirect to the open am server for login.

+- Get Role information into services